1neWrld/1neWrld.github.io/_posts/2025-12-14-Week-Reflection-#1.md

 rather than make excuses" I resonated with this passage, as I've constantly had motivation to learn a new skill, start a new hobby only to neglect it when the motivation dies out.
 With this, I won't allow the cycle to continue!
 I now really have to cultivate my discipline to ensure I always return to shore, rather than constantly get lost in sea never to return.

 So I'm not logging onto TryHackMe today.
-I'm doing putting my attention to other hobbies such as drawing.
+My attention is on other hobbies, such as drawing.
 I'm learning perspective.
-I don't know if I can call this a hobbie to, but I'll include it.
+I don't know if I can call this a hobbie too, but I'll include it XD.
 I'm not letting the stupid streak define my progress!
 These will!